ajwills72/critical-thinking/docs/ScienceTruthHonestyNotesInteract.md

 collected some data when actually you just made it up!

-The reason honesty is such an important cultural norm in science is that it gets in the way of reliably evaluating claims, and wastes peoples' time.
+The reason honesty is such an important cultural norm in science is that dishonesty gets in the way of reliably evaluating claims, and wastes peoples' time.
 Science is a highly social cooperative activity.

 ## Failures to replicate

-Another important cultural norm in science is skepticism.
-Scientists should welcome it when others are skeptical about their claims, because such skepticism can lead to close examination of the evidence, which in turn advances our understanding.
+Another important cultural norm in science is scepticism.
+Scientists should welcome it when others are skeptical about their claims, because such scepticism can lead to close examination of the evidence, which in turn advances our understanding.
 Essentially, being scientific is about soliciting and welcoming criticism.
 This is something that many of us, including me, still find emotionally quite difficult.

-One recent development in skepticism is the increasing emphasis on not only scientific claims permitting independent replication, but the importance that such independent replication is actually conducted.
+One recent development in scepticism is the increasing emphasis on not only scientific claims permitting independent replication, but the importance that such independent replication is actually conducted.
 Recent meta-analyses suggest that a half to two-thirds of